usnistgov/MJPdes/README.md

 Comments in Clojure start with a semicolon.
 Commas are treated as whitespace.

-A annotation of the example file follows:
+An annotation of the example file follows:

 ```clojure
 (map->Model  ; a function call to make a Model of the following map argument